Smoresies/GasRPGTutorial/README.md

 This is providing the Rep Notify signal for specifically a Gameplay Attribute.
 It takes the class type of the Attribute, new value, and old value.

 3 - Lastly you need to add this into a new overriden function "GetLifetimeReplicatedProps".
-This decleration is:
+This declaration is:

     void UAuraAttributeSet::GetLifetimeReplicatedProps(TArray<FLifetimeProperty>& OutLifetimeProps) const
     {